The Oldest Rookie In The Winter Olympics Will Turn 50 This Year

 "People are eating wrong.
 If you take care of yourself, both mentally and physically, you stay young.
 Age is only a number.

 "I hope I'm a good example for people to live well and stay young, but everybody has to find their own way to do it.
-I can't say 'Do this, do that'."
+I can't say 'Do this, do that.'

 "I remember when I was younger, the body was a little bit easier to live with.
 But I've not had any big problems.
 I've had some injuries and I know that injuries now take quite a long time to heal.

-"Maybe a 20-year-old will recover in three months, but for me it might take half a year or even a year ,because the cells are not reproducing at the same rate.
+"Maybe a 20-year-old will recover in three months, but for me it might take half a year or even a year, because the cells are not reproducing at the same rate.
 In that sense, I just need to be more careful than the 20-year-olds who can do anything.

 "Just to live life in a clever way, not to waste too much energy doing wrong things, not to take too big physical risks, like go downhill skiing or something like that."